justirack/HospitalManagementAWS/README.md

 - A 500 status code if something goes wrong with AWS.

 ## user/update
-The update patient endpoint expects a user ID and any **subset** of the following:
+The update patient endpoint expects a user ID and any **subset** of the following, and only the received values will be updated:
 - First name
 - Last name
 - Date of birth (yyyy-mm-dd)